๐Ÿ’ผIntro to Business

 Why This Matters

-When you're tested on business ethics, you're not just being asked to define theories—you're being asked to apply them to real business scenarios.
+When you're tested on business ethics, you're not just being asked to define theories.
+You're being asked to apply them to real business scenarios.
 Exam questions often present a dilemma (layoffs, environmental damage, executive compensation) and ask you to analyze it through different ethical lenses.
-The key is understanding that each theory asks a fundamentally different question: Should we focus on outcomes?
+Each theory asks a fundamentally different question: Should we focus on outcomes?
 On rules?
 On character?
 On relationships?
 Knowing which question each theory prioritizes is what separates a passing answer from an excellent one.

 These theories also connect to broader course concepts like corporate governance, stakeholder management, and corporate social responsibility.
-You'll see them resurface when studying leadership, organizational culture, and strategic decision-making.
-Don't just memorize definitions—know what type of business decision each theory handles best, and be ready to compare how two different theories would analyze the same situation.
+They'll resurface when you study leadership, organizational culture, and strategic decision-making.
+Don't just memorize definitions.
+Know what type of business decision each theory handles best, and be ready to compare how two different theories would analyze the same situation.

 Outcome-Based Theories